How to Be Happy: 21 Science-Based Ways to Be Happier

 Video: How to Be Happy Every Day

-Thinking happy thoughts is essential when we want to be happier.
+There are so many things we can do when we want to be happier.
 The practices described here can help you build these skills and hopefully improve your life.